policingthepandemic/methodology-and-data/README.md

 # Policing the Pandemic Mapping Project: Data Collection Methodology

+### About

+The Policing the Pandemic Mapping Project (PPMP) was co-created by Alexander McClelland, Assistant Professor of Criminology at Carleton University, and Alex Lusccombe, PhD student at the Centre for Criminology & Sociolegal Studeies, University of Toronto.

 ### Data collection
 Data on enforcement events is collected using a series of combined approaches: